 How Does the Summer Heat Affect My Dog?

 The truth is that dogs are more susceptible to the summer heat than we are.
 They have to wear a fur coat all year round.
 Whereas we can sweat to cool ourselves down, our dogs sweat only through glands on the nose and paws and try to release heat by panting.
 “They can’t cool themselves off like humans,” says Kelly Connolly, an issues specialist with the Humane Society of the United States.
 “They can’t roll down the windows of a car or turn on the air conditioning.
 It’s up to humans to make sure that their dogs are comfortable enough and that they can live healthily in the summer heat.”
+It’s essential to make sure as a dog owner; we help our dog cope with the summer heat.

 Does Hot Weather Affect Dogs Appetites?

 You may notice that your dog eats less when the weather’s hot, and that is because dogs can experience a loss of appetite during the summer months.
-Along with this loss of appetite dogs tend to show a decrease in their energy levels as well.
-Take notice of your dog’s appetite level, and if it is less than normal, reduce the portion sizes or even skip the occasional meal.
+Along with this loss of appetite, dogs tend to show a decrease in their energy levels as well.
+Take notice of your dog’s appetite level, and if it is less than usual, reduce the portion sizes or even skip the occasional meal.

 How Hot is Too Hot for Dogs?